-My research encompasses biodiversity, evolutionary ecology, systematics, integrated pest management and natural history.
+My research encompasses biodiversity, evolutionary ecology, systematics and natural history.

-I am keen on determining how and why species evolve and co-exist.
+My research focuses on determining how species evolve and how they came to co-exist in environments.
 I am also interested in understanding and proposing potential evolutionary relationships.

 Systematics and Taxonomy

 It is no secret I have a soft spot for Diptera (flies).
 The family that I am most involved in working on are the Chloropidae (grass flies, frit flies).
 They are small, ranging from 1-5mm in size, colourful (lots of yellow-black patterns) and wonderfully diverse in the World (currently about ~3000 described species but probably many many more).

 I started working on the Chloropidae during my undergraduate degree but continue to do generic revisions, describe species and work on determining evolutionary relationships (phylogenies) within the family.

 Other families I work on are the Milichiidae (freeloading flies) and the Piophilidae (the so-called cheese flies).
 Both of these families have species with very interesting ecology, more interesting then their common names suggest.